SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> repeat("knock", 4)
     <$ : String[] = [knock, knock, knock, knock]

-.. admonition:: Experiment

-   Make a version of anyMatch that accepts an array of any type, not just an array if integers.

 You can make generic forms of functions and methods, as well as classes, enumerations, and structures.